 Sales staff are a unique group of individuals in the business world, in large part because they’re so accustomed to individual and group incentives for high levels of achievement.
-While many people value the bonuses they may receive from their employers, salespeople are part of a smaller, distinct group that generally expect to receive performance-based payments as part of their regular compensation.
+While many people value the bonuses provide consistent business growth, salespeople are part of a smaller, distinct group that generally expect to receive performance-based payments as part of their regular compensation.

 Let’s look at a few strategies for providing these incentives in an effective way, ensuring your sales representatives can follow a pattern of consistent growth: